SierraSoftworks/blog/src/posts/2016-12-11-docker-swarm.md

 ### Production Requirements

 1. Manage the lifecycle of applications, including restarting them following crashes.
-1. Provide application-level healthchecks to monitor service availability.
+1. Provide application-level health-checks to monitor service availability.
 1. Enable easy horizontal scaling of your applications behind a service abstraction.
 1. Expose tools to update your services with minimal, or no, downtime.
 1. Handle and recover from infrastructure failures automatically.